data-forge/data-forge-js/README.md

 Selectors are usually passed each row in the Data-Frame or each value in the Series.

-Selectors are usually also passed the *index* for the row or value (although you can ignore this as demonstrated in the previous snippet).
+Selectors are usually also passed the *index* for the value (although you can ignore this as demonstrated in the previous snippet).

 An example of a selector that works with index rather than row: